Chelsea are not particular enjoying this transfer window. And it's all Barcelona's fault.

 "It was a long and fair negotiation with Liverpool, but it lasted two-and-a-half months - too long," explained the Egyptian's superbly named agent Sascha Empacher, about the dasher whose skills couldn't be flasher.
 "Both clubs could not agree on terms.
 When Chelsea contacted Basel, he was happy and took his chance.
 It was no financial matter."

 Pretty quickly, though, Chelsea must have wondered why they bothered.
-Salah made only 19 appearances before being loaned out to Fiorentina, and he has now embarked on another temporary spell at Roma.
+Salah made only 19 appearances before being loaned out to Fiorentina… still, he's done alright since.

 Thank you for reading 5 articles this month* Join now for unlimited access

 Enjoy your first month for just £1 / $1 / €1